Agnostic Private Density Estimation for GMMs via List Global Stability

 \begin{lemma}[Theorem 1 of \citet{geng2018truncated}] Let $\delta \in (0,1), \eps>0$, and $q:\cX^n \rightarrow \bR^d$ be a function, define the sensitivity of $q$ to be $\Delta:= \max_{D\sim D'\in \cX^n} ||q(D)-q(D')||_1$.
 Then $q(x)+Y$ is $(\eps,\delta)$-DP, where $Y\sim \text{TLap}(\Delta,\eps,\delta)$. \end{lemma}

 \end{subsection} \end{section}

-\begin{section}{From stable list decoding to agnostic private density estimation} In this section we prove Theorem~\ref{thm:main-private-agnostic}.
-We show that if a class of distributions is stable list decodable, then it is privately learnable in the agnostic setting.
+\begin{section}{From list global stability to agnostic private density estimation} In this section we prove Theorem~\ref{thm:main-private-agnostic}.
+We show that if a class of distributions is list globally stable learnable, then it is privately learnable in the agnostic setting.
 Let us restate the theorem.

 \mainprivaterobust*

 First, we give a high-level overview of Algorithm~\ref{alg:private-agnostic-learning}.
 The procedure consists of three steps: